-The student will give you a Reasonable Accommodations Verification (RAV) document that verifies that they are qualified to receive accommodations.
-This document also states what types of accommodations students will need.
+The student will initiate a Faculty Notification Letter that will be emailed to you through our new database, myDPRC.
+This email verifies the student is qualified to receive accommodations and what types of accommodations students will need.
 Faculty who are presented with this document by a student and have questions about the contents are encouraged to discuss them directly with the student; in the event questions remain, faculty should contact the DPRC at (415) 338-2472 for further clarification.

-Faculty are under no obligation to provide accommodations to students who do not have a “Reasonable Accommodations Verification” document from the DPRC office.
+Faculty are under no obligation to provide accommodations to students who do not have verification of accommodations from the DPRC office.
 Direct that student to the DPRC office so that a DPRC specialist and the student, together, can determine what reasonable accommodations meet the student's needs.

 By law, students have the right not to share any information about the nature of their disability.
-As long as a student has presented you with their RAV document from DPRC, you are required to implement the accommodations.
+As long as a student has presented you with their Faculty Notification Letter from DPRC, you are required to implement the accommodations.
 Faculty who have questions about the implementation of accommodations listed on this document are encouraged to talk with the student and contact DPRC if needed.

 However, some students may choose to share disability information with you.
 Be supportive and keep the information in confidence.
 Do not disclose the information given.
 Listen, validate and refer them to DPRC.

 Students can schedule your exams and/or quizzes to be administered with accommodations through DPRC by completing the “Exam Accommodations Request” (EAR) form with you.
-This form should be presented to you along with the student's Reasonable Accommodation Verification (RAV) form.
+Only complete this form with students who have Alternative Testing included in their Faculty Notification Letter.

-Faculty are welcome to provide exam accommodations directly if the student agrees to this and you are able to provide all accommodations listed on the RAV form.
-If you wish to directly accommodate the student, we recommend you consult with our office prior to the exam date to ensure you have a full understanding of the approved reasonable accommodation listed on the RAV form (Low Distraction in particular) and are able to appropriately provide them.
+Faculty are welcome to provide exam accommodations directly if the student agrees to this and you are able to provide all accommodations listed in the Faculty Notification Letter.
+If you wish to directly accommodate the student, we recommend you consult with our office prior to the exam date to ensure you have a full understanding of the approved reasonable accommodation listed (Low Distraction in particular) and are able to appropriately provide them.
 All approved reasonable exam accommodations must be applied to the entirety of the exam if the student has requested them.